 Section 6.
 New Offices.
-New offices may be created and filled at any meeting of the Board of Directors of the Corporation and must be announced at the following regular membership meeting to the members in attendance.
+New offices, with full voting rights afforded to any officer, may be created and filled at any meeting of the Board of Directors of the Corporation and must be announced at the following regular membership meeting to the members in attendance.
 Further, if any such new office is created, the Board shall immediately make notice of said addition by altering these bylaws with that inclusion.

 Section 7.
 Quorum.
-A majority of the Board of Directors of the Corporation being present shall constitute a quorum.
+A simple majority of the Board of Directors of the Corporation being present shall constitute a quorum.

 Section 8.
 Regular Meetings.
-Regular meetings of the Board of Directors of the Corporation shall be held on the second Monday of March, June, September and December, unless such day falls on a legal holiday, in which event the regular meeting shall be held at the same hours and place on the next business day.
+Regular meetings of the Board of Directors of the Corporation shall be held monthly on the second Monday, unless such day falls on a legal holiday, in which event the regular meeting shall be held at the same hours and place on the next business day.